erhangundogan/de-captcher/README.md

 # de-captcher.com nodejs library

-de-captcher.com basically resolves captcha requests.
+http://de-captcher.com basically resolves captcha requests.
-You need an account from de-captcher.com to use this library.
+You need an account for authentication so that you can use this library.

 ## Quickstart
 Require library, Create object with your username/password and call functions